 An API is an Application Programming Interface.
 Actually, it’s a method for an application to open systems externally that other applications can use and apply to manage or transfer data to that application.
 It’s quite comparable to what RPA is trying to do.

 There is one important exception, however.
 An API is a backend process to achieve this and RPA usually uses the front end.
 That being stated, an RPA extension environment can obtain an API in code or actions just like any outside application can.

 On the other hand, RPA gives a more prominent performance for businesses by decreasing the time required to manage monotonous hand-operated tasks.

-Now, if you are looking for an answer to the question that which one is better then on an event for event-level an API is always favored.
+Now, if you are looking for an answer to the question that which one is better than on an event for event-level an API is always favored.
 For instance, if the API can build, update and delete a client record in an application immediately then there is no option.
 RPA can accomplish the same job on the front end.
 While the API executes it at the back-end.

 Apart from this particular case, the choice to utilize an API and RPA gets to be darker.
 One of the prominent robustness of an API is that it is extremely confined.

-APIs by creation are predictable and the functions you give must in specific setup and model.
+APIs by creation are predictable and the functions you give must in a specific setup and model.
 Also, they are usually characterized by kernel functions to the application.
 So, if there is something you require to perform outside the extent of the API you are restricted.